How to Maximize Information Flow in Your Team

 Don’t let your team get lost in the trees and miss the forest.
 By describing what outcomes you expect, you’re giving your team something to aim for.
 This is far more effective than having them robotize themselves into the rote responsibilities of a single role.

-Rather than providing general background information, provide it in the specific context of what they need to get their part of the job done.
+Rather than providing general background information, provide it in the specific context of what they need to do their part of the job.

-One of the best ways to communicate information is to front-load as much of the thinking efforts as possible.
-Make as many connections as you can between the background information and each individual team member’s role, in order to provide some context.
+One of the best ways to communicate information is to front-load as much of the thinking effort as possible.
+Make as many connections as you can between the background information and each team member’s role to provide context.

-Doing so will help them understand the scope of the problem and use their brains to think forward, rather than spending brain energy to simply retrace your steps.
+Doing so will help them understand the scope of the problem and think ahead, rather than spending brain energy simply retracing their steps.

-For example, in preparation for a team-delivered customer presentation, the salesperson tells each team member what their role in the presentation is and then provides them with the background information needed to help them give a presentation that is on target.
+For example, in preparation for a team-delivered customer presentation, the salesperson tells each team member their role and provides the background information needed to deliver a presentation that is on target.

 Ask quieter individuals for their ideas and opinions.
 Don’t wait for them to speak up.

-You’ll notice that many groups often take on an idea hierarchy where the more assertive and vocal members reign king.
-As useful as their opinions may be, the sheer fact that they’re more assertive and louder doesn’t mean their ideas are better than the quiet members.
+You’ll notice that many groups often adopt an idea hierarchy in which the more assertive and vocal members reign supreme.
+As useful as their opinions may be, the sheer fact that they’re more assertive and louder doesn’t mean their ideas are better than those of the quiet members.

 As a leader, it’s your job to bring out the absolute best of your team.
 Part of this means urging quieter individuals to voice their ideas and opinions.
 This not only helps you get a much more collective solution by tapping into all the brains in your team, but it also helps the quieter individuals become more engaged with the issues at hand.